Classification and Compensation

 - When describing the duties/functions of the position, begin each sentence with an action verb such as “processes, oversees, advises, etc”.
 For more information on examples of action verbs, see the Action Verbs for Position Descriptions document.

 Position descriptions help employees get a sense of their job responsibilities, what's expected of them, and the standards by which they’ll be evaluated and rewarded.
 Position descriptions may also help you develop recruiting materials, develop orientation and training programs, and ensure consistency and equity among positions.
+Employees may request a copy of their position description by contacting Human Resources or their supervisor.

 NOTE: An incumbent employee does not by virtue of experience, education, length of service, loyalty or seniority determine the classification title.
 It is the position, not the employee which is classified.
 Classification is determined solely by the duties and responsibilities assigned or delegated by the manager/administrator to the position.